~Celebrating 60 years of inspiring, informing, and entertaining the collecting community ~

 Today’s Antique Trader is known for its timely news coverage, collector profiles, in-depth articles on diverse antiques topics, auction reviews and antique-show reports.
 Its staff of specialist writers is based in Iola, Wis.

-As of November 2012, Antoinette (Toni) Rahn is editor and online content manager, while Karen Knapstein is print editor.
-The magazine is designed by Dane Royer and Tyler Jenson manages ad sales (Click here for our media kit and ad rates).
+Antoinette (Toni) Rahn is the editor and content manager, while Karen Knapstein is the print editor.
+The magazine is designed by Sandi Carpenter and Steve Madson manages ad sales (Click here for our media kit and ad rates).
 Antique Trader magazine has a weekly circulation of more than 25,000 readers and more than 5,100 unique daily visitors to its website and serves up more than 1 million pageviews each year, Its blog has been rated one of the most widely read on antiques and collectibles, and among antiques publications it is a leader in Social Media communities, with more than 170,000 people engaging with Antique Trader in this way.